dotnet/docs/docs/architecture/microservices/microservice-ddd-cqrs-patterns/net-core-microservice-domain-model.md

 ### Map properties with only get accessors to the fields in the database table

 Mapping properties to database table columns is not a domain responsibility but part of the infrastructure and persistence layer.
-We mention this here just so you are aware of the new capabilities in EF Core 1.1 or later related to how you can model entities.
+We mention this here just so you're aware of the new capabilities in EF Core 1.1 or later related to how you can model entities.
 Additional details on this topic are explained in the infrastructure and persistence section.

 When you use EF Core 1.0 or later, within the DbContext you need to map the properties that are defined only with getters to the actual fields in the database table.
 This is done with the HasField method of the PropertyBuilder class.

 ### Map fields without properties

-With the feature in EF Core 1.1 or later to map columns to fields, it is also possible to not use properties.
+With the feature in EF Core 1.1 or later to map columns to fields, it's also possible to not use properties.
 Instead, you can just map columns from a table to fields.
-A common use case for this is private fields for an internal state that does not need to be accessed from outside the entity.
+A common use case for this is private fields for an internal state that doesn't need to be accessed from outside the entity.

 For example, in the preceding OrderAggregate code example, there are several private fields, like the  `_paymentMethodId` field, that have no related property for either a setter or getter.
 That field could also be calculated within the order's business logic and used from the order's methods, but it needs to be persisted in the database as well.
-So in EF Core (since v1.1) there is a way to map a field without a related property to a column in the database.
+So in EF Core (since v1.1), there's a way to map a field without a related property to a column in the database.
 This is also explained in the [Infrastructure layer](ddd-oriented-microservice.md#the-infrastructure-layer) section of this guide.

 ### Additional resources